Christian M. 8 min read

 The concept has been trialled using homemade materials and artefacts and is now being validated together with modelling from Strathclyde University.

-So far, it seems like a great small-scale energy production solution for tiny homes, caravans, etc., but perhaps time will prove it’s also a scalable solution.
+So far, it seems like a great small-scale energy production and a viable option for renewable business energy generation, but perhaps time will prove it’s also a scalable solution.

 Other notable concepts